 For table decor, stay simple.
 For this particular event, the decor was inspired by a Tuscan garden setting.
 Light linens with natural decor will give a feeling of home and comfort.
 Decorate the table with candles and a few simple greenery arrangements.
 We suggest live rosemary and oregano herb pots, as they give off a distinct and fresh aroma; an alluring sample of what’s to come with the Italian menu.
 Herb pots also make for a great take-home gift for your guest.
 Fresh multi-colored heirloom tomatoes also make for a nice centerpiece.
 Just keep in mind there’ll be a few family-style dishes stacked on large serving platters, as well as all those wine glasses so be sure to not overcompensate with decor.

 In order to execute a delicious Italian dinner, don’t focus on using items exclusively from Italy.
 Instead do as the Tuscans do and use local and fresh items when necessary.
 Chef Becky used as many food items she could from overseas but then sourced out what she lacked from local Phoenix farmers and vendors such as the Queen Creek olives and oils.
 Using fresh herbs and produce will give your food an explosion of mouthwatering flavor.
 Don’t be afraid to try different recipes.
 Our Chef has been practicing for some time now, so our menu above isn’t necessarily beginner’s level.
 Remember the internet is teeming with recipes for all skill levels.
-Or, give Santa Barbara Catering a call instead, so you can kick back and enjoy your big night in Little Italy.
+Or, give Artisan by Santa Barbara Catering a call instead, so you can kick back and enjoy your big night in Little Italy.